gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 * Maintaining a user profile

 # Web Trend
-## Recent Trends in Web/Internet Development
+## Recent Trends in Web Internet Development
 * Growth in number of users connected
 * Growth in Smartphone use, particularly iOS and Android
 * Growth in digital data, especially photos and video